William Goyen: Personal life

 Biographers have noted his sometimes excessive drinking, sometimes fragile mental state and ambiguous sexual orientation.
 His drinking at times became debilitating.
 Of his mental state when he would work, Goyen stated: "Ghost and Flesh ... you can see in those stories ... wow ... quite surreal and I loved those, and when that was finished and published, I kind of went off the beam.
 I think the book made me quite mad; writing it, the obsession of that book;…"

 In 1951 he had an affair with writer Katherine Anne Porter, but their restored letters to each other during this time reveal "the convoluted nature" of their relationship, "one of the most hopeless of her life".

+In the early 1950s for about ten years, William Goyen and artist Joseph Glasco lived and traveled in New Mexico, Pennsylvania and Europe together as partners.
+Their relationship is detailed in Michael Raeburn’s biography of Joseph Glasco: Joseph Glasco: The Fifteenth American.

 His interest in the theater and stage productions (original plays and adaptations of his own work) brought him into contact with the actress Doris Roberts, who starred in one of his plays.
 They married on November 10, 1963.
 In an interview after his death, Ms. Roberts said the greatest influence on her life was Goyen, referring to him as her "mentor".

 In 1971, Goyen had a conversion experience, which he described in some detail:

 This experience produced the nonfiction work, A Book of Jesus.
 Of this work Goyen said: "A very real man began to live with me, of flesh and blood.
 He did the same work on me that He did on the people of the New Testament that He walked among…."